-In 2013 the department began a complete remodel, which included combining two rooms, giving them twice the space they originally occupied.
+In 2013 a complete remodel of the space began, which included combining two rooms, giving them twice the space they originally occupied.
 The remodel included replacing the flooring, covering up exposed wires, and painting.
 Three air conditioners have also been added in order to keep the space cool in the summer and preserve the evidence.

 A secure room for drugs and a separate one for guns has been added, with ventilation in the drug room and extra locks to ensure security.